 Request for Emotional Support/Service Animal

 Students who wish to request approval for Emotional Support Animals (also known as Comfort/Companion Animals) and Service Animals within the residence halls must submit the Request for Animal-in-Residence found on the Housing Central Home Page.
-Students do not need to submit a Request for Special/ADA Accommodation for an Emotional Support Animal or Service Animal.
+Students do not need to submit a Request for ADA/Accommodations for an Emotional Support Animal or Service Animal.
 Learn more about the Request for Animal-in-Residence.

 While Residential Living & Learning is not required to provide special consideration for religious beliefs or practices during the assignment process, we strive to provide assignments that fit the needs of all students.
-Students who wish to request religious-based accommodations pertaining to housing must submit the Request for Special/ADA Accommodation, including a letter from a spiritual advisor explaining the rationale behind the request.
+Students who wish to request religious-based accommodations pertaining to housing must submit the Request for ADA/Accommodations, including a letter from a spiritual advisor explaining the rationale behind the request.
 Students should be proactive and request such accommodations in a timely manner.
 All students, regardless of religion, must adhere to the Community Guide to Residential Living & the Code of Community Standards.
 Therefore, certain religious-based accommodations cannot be approved if they conflict with residential and university policies.

 Residential Living & Learning does not provide housing accommodations based on a student's dietary restrictions.
 All students living within residential buildings will have access to a kitchen (community or apartment) and mini-refrigerators are permitted in the residential buildings.
 Please review the residential packing list for cooking items that are approved and prohibited within the residential buildings.